Saptarshi-max/saptarshi-max.github.io/_featured_categories/ml-dl-notes.md

 layout: list

 # The title of the tag's page.
-title: ai-notes
+title: AI and Deep Learning

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Machine learning
+slug: ai-notes

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >